Biden wins Electoral College to cement victory and rebuff Trump

 Republicans said Trump electors who weren’t certified met in Arizona, Georgia, Nevada, Pennsylvania and Wisconsin to cast votes in case pending litigation overturned the results, even though the official electoral votes have the state’s seal.
 Any attempt to get Congress to consider a rival slate of electors is “not going to work as a matter of law,” said Edward Foley, a professor and director of an election-law program at Ohio State University who has studied disputed elections.

-Biden is planning an address to the nation that will call on Americans to come together now that the process has concluded.
+Biden addressed the nation after electors in Hawaii cast the final votes on Monday night, saying Trump was afforded every opportunity to contest the election results and that Americans must come together now that the process has concluded.

 “The flame of democracy was lit in this nation a long time ago.
-And we now know that nothing — not even a pandemic or an abuse of power — can extinguish that flame,” Biden said in prepared remarks his transition team announced he would deliver at 7:30 p.m.
-New York time.
-“And so, now it is time to turn the page.
+And we now know that nothing — not even a pandemic or an abuse of power — can extinguish that flame,” Biden said.
+“And now, it’s time to turn the page as we’ve done throughout our history.
 To unite.
 To heal.”

-The president’s campaign and his allies filed dozens of lawsuits seeking to invalidate Biden’s victories in the battleground states, and almost all were rejected for lack of evidence of fraud.
+The president’s campaign and his allies filed dozens of lawsuits seeking to invalidate Biden’s victories in the battleground states, and almost all were rejected as being without merit.

 Rick Bloomingdale, a Biden elector in Pennsylvania, said before the meeting in Harrisburg that he was confident his vote would be counted and that Trump’s efforts to overturn the election would fail.